SDMourtas/TV-MVPSTC-CC/README.md

 * DE.m: appropriately modified DE algorithm
 * FA.m: appropriately modified FA algorithm
 # Installation
-* Unzip the file you just downloaded and copy the TVMVPSTCCC directory to a location,e.g.,/my-directory/
+* Unzip the file you just downloaded and copy the TV-MVPSTC-CC directory to a location,e.g.,/my-directory/
-* Run Matlab/ Octave, Go to /my-directory/ TVMVPSTCCC / at the command prompt
+* Run Matlab/ Octave, Go to /my-directory/ TV-MVPSTC-CC / at the command prompt
 * run 'Main_TVMVPSTCCC' (Matlab/Octave)
 # Results
 After running the Main_TVMVPSTCCC.m file, the package outputs are the following: